jodri-code/sysl-docs/docs/SYSlang/intro/basic-os/index.md

 ## Opening the Guided Installer
 Once rebooted, to open the guided installer simply type `inst(gui)` and press enter.

-The installer will make things harder for those who are new tho.
+The guided installer is undergoing some rewrites to make things easier.

 ## Installing without the guided installer
 To install without said guided installer, type `part(ch)` to see if you have the 3 partitions.
 (This step is unnecessary but i always do it to be sure)